jvollherbst/Project-1-The-Game/Project-1-The-Game-Proposal.md

 # Project #1: The Game—Proposal

 Based on the german card game [Ghost Blitz](https://boardgamegeek.com/boardgame/83195/ghost-blitz), this game will test the player's memory and reflexes.
 The game begins by displaying five different objects in five different colors.
-At the start of the game, the player is shown an image containing five objects.
-Sometimes four of the objects will be in the wrong color, and the user must select the object with the **correct** color.
+At the start of the game, the player is shown an image containing four objects.
+Sometimes three of the objects will be in the wrong color, and the user must select the object with the **correct** color.
 Other times, all of the colors will be wrong, and the user must select the object that **does not appear** in the image.

 **User Story**